Step by step guide: Going to conciliation

 Here are some suggestions for how to communicate during conciliation:

-If you and the employer can agree about how to end the dispute, the conciliator will suggest you put this agreement in writing.
+If you and your employer can agree about how to end the dispute, the conciliator will suggest you put this agreement in writing.
 You can either use a Deed of Release or a Terms of Agreement.

 The Commission may provide you with a Terms of Agreement document to complete and sign.
-Sometimes the employer may ask to use a Deed of Release instead of Terms of Settlement/Agreement.
+Sometimes your employer may ask to use a Deed of Release instead of Terms of Settlement/Agreement.
 A Deed of Release is another type of legal document that sets out how you will end the dispute.
 For more information, see

 Deeds of release.

-The Terms of Agreement or Deed of Release will usually settle all claims between you and the employer.
+The Terms of Agreement or Deed of Release will usually settle all claims between you and your employer.
 Before you sign anything, you should be sure that you are not owed any other money or entitlements by your employer.
 For example, annual leave payments, underpaid wages, long service leave or money for injury claims.
 If you are owed money or are considering making a claim about an injury, it is possible to write a settlement agreement that only settles the dismissal claim and leaves you the option of making other claims.

 You should get